How To Optimize Your Air Conditioner & Plumbing Website

-Plumbing companies have always been on the front line of marketing.
+Plumbing and Air Conditioning companies have always been on the front line of marketing.
 In the online battle to rank on the first page of Google, there are a lot of SEO companies out there offering different points of view and strategies.
 I’d like to take the time here to set the record straight and give a solid definition of and best practices to be used for Search Engine Optimization in the HVAC industry.

 SEO is not one or two fixes, it is a culmination of hundreds of ranking signals that Google’s algorithm processes to determine where your website should rank for certain search phrases.
-Going through a process of improving these elements can dramatically cause your website to increase the number of times your website will show up in search results and raise the exposure it gets by being higher in the rankings.
+Going through a process of improving these elements can dramatically cause your website to increase the number of times it will show up in search results and raise the exposure it gets by being higher in the rankings.

 Use these as guiding principles as the work is being performed.
-Google sees these three principles as defining the ultimate goal of Quality for all of its ranking factors.
+Google sees these three principles as the ultimate defining goal of Quality for all of its ranking factors.

-What it Takes to Rank on Page One of Google
+What it Takes to Rank on Page One of Google or Bing!

 If an SEO agency guarantees you a placement on the first page of the search results, this is a sure sign of a company you should avoid and Google will be the first one to tell you that.
 The Air Conditioning industry is full of supposed marketing companies that promise the world and often times deliver a lot less.

-If you want to be guaranteed to show up on the first page of Google, then you can set up an AdWords account and pay for each click.
+If you want to be guaranteed to show up on the first page of Google, then you can set up an Google Ads account and pay for each click.
 This is not a bad strategy, but it can get expensive.
-Google does not charge you to rank organically and to do so, you need to do SEO for your website to compete with the rest of the plumbing industry.
+Google does not charge you to rank organically and to do so, you need to do SEO for your website to compete with the rest of the industry.

-Each area has it’s own competitive keywords because these websites have intentionally or unintentionally localized their SEO.
+Each area has it’s own competitive keywords because websites have intentionally or unintentionally localized their SEO.
 This is a good thing since trying to show up in Google’s Rankings for HVAC repair and compete nationally would be a monumental task, especially since the search engine algorithms have had years of experience in understanding consumer intent.
 When someone types in these services, they are usually looking for someone local.

 A keyword is simply a word or multiple words in a phrase that your website gets known for in the search engines.
-The term “keyword” have been one of the least understood topics both inside and outside of the digital marketing industry.
-One of the big reasons is because it was such an easy catch phrase for internet marketers to dazzle their clients with and sounded like you were able to just type a few words in the right field and you were done.
+The term “keyword” has been one of the least understood topics both inside and outside of the digital marketing industry.
+One of the big reasons is because it was such an easy catch phrase for internet marketers to dazzle their clients with and sound like you were able to just type a few words in the right field and you were done.